shirishb/coursera_Getting_and_Cleaning_Data/README.md

 This repo implements the course project for the Coursera course, Getting and Cleaning Data by Jeff Leek, PhD, Roger D. Peng, PhD, Brian Caffo, PhD.

+Assignment is implemented by **github.com/shirishb** on Jun 22, 2014.

 # Course Project

 *Taken verbatim from the assignment page.*